makusan8/kubernetes/README.md

   - nala package manager
   - sudo right

-I'll be using freshly installed Debian 12 (minimal) as my vm, you can either use other distro of your choice as well.
+I'll be using freshly installed Debian 12 (minimal) as my VM, you can either use other distro of your choice as well.
 Be sure to change the package manager and package names accordingly.

 Once you're ready, let's start :-)

-## 1. Install & Configure base system
+## 1. Preparing our base vm

 Debian minimal usually don't have sudo installed by default, unless you didn't specify root password during your os installation.